 I do not have celiac disease and do not follow a gluten-free diet.
+So I never thought to ask is my oats are really gluten-free.
 But when I’m entertaining gluten-free friends, or participating in a pot luck where one or more of the participants is gluten-free, of course, I want to make something that they can eat.

 This weekend, I offered to bring a fruit crisp to a pot luck hosted by friends, one of whom is gluten-free.
 Figuring that I would use oats and no wheat flour for the topping, I was confident that my dessert would be gluten-free.
 Would you have assumed the same?

 Luckily, I happened to mention my plan to one of the hosts.
-He told me that oats are not always gluten-free.
+He told me that all oats are not gluten-free.
 But how can that be?
 Oats don’t contain gluten.

-Although oats start out gluten-free, if they are processed in a facility that does not take adequate precautions to prevent contamination from wheat, rye or barley (all of which contain gluten), the oats cannot be labelled as a gluten-free product.
-So, Quaker Oats and several store brands I have frequently bought are not safe for those with celiac disease.
-In doing this research I also discovered that about 1% of those with celiac disease also cannot tolerate large amounts of oats (even those certified as gluten-free), but that isn’t an issue for the friend with whom I wanted to share the gluten-free crisp.
+The issue is not the inherent characteristics of oats, but contamination.
+All oats start out gluten-free.
+However, they can only be labelled gluten-free if the facility that processes them takes adequate precautions to prevent contamination.
+Wheat, rye or barley (all of which contain gluten) can all contaminate the oats.
+Apparently Quaker Oats and some store brands use facilities that do not take adequate precautions.
+Therefore, their oats are not safe for those with celiac disease.
+From my research I also discovered that about 1% of those with celiac disease also cannot tolerate large amounts of oats (even those certified as gluten-free), but that isn’t an issue for the friend with whom I wanted to share the gluten-free crisp.

-Luckily my kind friends keep a big supply of Bob’s Red Mill, certified gluten-free oats and offered me some to replace the uncertified oats in my pantry.
+Luckily my kind friends keep a big supply of Bob’s Red Mill, certified gluten-free oats, on hand.
+They offered me some to replace the uncertified oats in my pantry.
 I made the crisp with the certified gluten-free oats and will post the recipe later this week.
 In the meantime, I won’t soon forget this important lesson on why the gluten-free label is important in looking for ingredients when making food for people who need to follow a strict gluten-free diet.